cm-cc/mesmer/README.md

  Insert "parameter value" or "run" or "quit":
 ```

-By typing `help` at the prompt, a short description of the parameters that can be set is displayed:
+By typing `help` at the prompt, a short description of the parameters that can be set is displayed (more details [here](#running-parameters-description)):

 ```
  Principal parameters: